matthieuphilippemarechal/instrumental-var/README.md

 # instrumental-var

-This is a new estimator, the associated article will be submitted soon.
+This is a new estimator for binary probit with an endogenous variable.
+It is based on the method of moments and utilizes an instrumental variable.

 In the part without intercept, we assume that y=1 if beta X +u >0, y=0 else, where beta is a parameter that we want to estimate, X is an explanatory variable and u is the error term which has a standard normal distribution.
 We assume that X and u are not independant, which means that X is an endogenous variable.
 We so use an